apptainer/singularity-userdocs/quick_start.rst

     Examples:
-      $ singularity verify container.sif
+      $ apptainer verify container.sif

     For additional help or support, please visit https://www.sylabs.io/docs/

-Singularity uses positional syntax (i.e. the order of commands and options matters).
-Global options affecting the behavior of all commands follow the main ``singularity`` command.
+apptainer uses positional syntax (i.e. the order of commands and options matters).
+Global options affecting the behavior of all commands follow the main ``apptainer`` command.
 Then sub commands are followed by their options and arguments.

-For example, to pass the ``--debug`` option to the main ``singularity`` command and run Singularity with debugging messages on:
+For example, to pass the ``--debug`` option to the main ``apptainer`` command and run apptainer with debugging messages on:

 .. code-block:: none

-    $ singularity --debug run library://sylabsed/examples/lolcow
+    $ apptainer --debug run library://sylabsed/examples/lolcow

-To pass the ``--containall`` option to the ``run`` command and run a Singularity image in an isolated manner:
+To pass the ``--containall`` option to the ``run`` command and run a apptainer image in an isolated manner:

 .. code-block:: none

-    $ singularity run --containall library://sylabsed/examples/lolcow
+    $ apptainer run --containall library://sylabsed/examples/lolcow

-Singularity 2.4 introduced the concept of command groups.
+apptainer 2.4 introduced the concept of command groups.
 For instance, to list Linux capabilities for a particular user, you would use the  ``list`` command in the ``capability`` command group like so:

 .. code-block:: none

-    $ singularity capability list dave
+    $ apptainer capability list dave

 Container authors might also write help docs specific to a container or for an internal module called an ``app``.
 If those help docs exist for a particular